Skip to content

 Changelog

-• 2025-05-05: Initial release of versioning to each module.
-All modules are tagged with a version number "1.0.0".
+• Initial release of versioning for each module.
+All modules are being tagged with version number 1.0.0.
 Going forward:

-• Major version should be changed when there are changes that impact consumers or clients of the modules
+• Major version should be changed when there are changes that impact consumers or clients of the modules.

-• Minor version should be changed when there are additions which enrich or enhance the module but shouldn’t affect consumers or clients
+• Minor version should be changed when there are additions which enrich or enhance the module but shouldn't affect consumers or clients.

-• Patch version should be changed when there are bugfixes
+• Patch version should be changed when there are bugfixes.